loomio/loomio-docs/en/src/user_manual/getting_started/orientation.md

 ![](thread-timeline.png#width-50)

-## Poll page
+## Polls

-From your group page, select the POLLS tab to see your list of polls and proposals.
+From your group page, select the Polls tab to see your list of polls.
 Alongside the poll name, there is an active icon that changes as the poll progresses, and indicates your vote.

 ![](polls-page.png#width-80)